-Consumers are reminded that the termination of any contract is a significant step which should not be taken without prior legal advice from an experienced lawyer.
+Termination of any contract is a significant step which should not be taken without prior legal advice from an experienced lawyer.

 Does the contract have to be in writing before commencing work?

-Contracts for building work over $10,000 must be in writing before work starts.
+The QBCC Act require that commercial contracts for building work over $10,000 must be in writing before work starts.
 If the building work is valued at $10,000 or less, the contract must be in writing before the work is completed.